 By this, we mean it’s best to follow Google’s preferred character count when writing a meta description.
 A previous best practice was anywhere between 150-160 characters, but as many of you may be aware, Google recently updated the snippet length to allow even more characters to display.
 Meta descriptions can now contain anywhere between 160-230 characters.
 If writing more than this, the description runs the risk of being truncated.

 Incorporate Relevant Keyword Targeting

 When possible and natural, we strongly encourage the inclusion of the page’s target keyword.
-For more on this concept, read through our keyword targeting blog post.
 A benefit of following this technique is represented via bolded keywords in the description.
 These bolded keywords and phrases can lead to improved clickthrough rates within the SERP.
 Using the query “SEO Agency Denver,” you’ll see each of these words bolded within the description below.
 Pretty cool!

 Prioritize Pages and Be Unique

 The time required to write a unique description for every single page of your website may be too high to be feasible, so instead focus on the mission critical pages first.
 When moving through these pages, we strongly encourage that each description is unique.
 Google will auto-generate descriptions for your lower-priority pages.For more on this very topic, reference this video courtesy of Google Webmasters + Matt Cutts.